nyxnor/onionjuggler/docs/ONIONSERVICE-CLI.md

 # COPYRIGHT

-Copyright  ©  2021  OnionService developers.
-License  GPLv3+:  GNU  GPL  version  3 or later <https://gnu.org/licenses/gpl.html>.
+Copyright  ©  2021  OnionService developers (MIT)
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.